HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 <div style="page-break-before: always;"></div>

-## Instruction and Architecture Commentary

-Programming language design is Compiler Design.
-In a similar sense, instruction set and architecture design is CPU design.
-This chapter will present background information on the CPU design and discusses how the hardware design options influenced the instruction set design and runtime architecture.

 ### A pipelined CPU

 The first VCPU-32 implementation uses a three stage pipeline model.
 There stages are the **instruction fetch and decode stage**, the **memory access** stage and the **execute** stage.
 This section gives a brief overview on the pipelining considerations using the three-stage model.
 The architecture does not demand that particular model.
 It is just the first implementation of VCPU-32.
 The typical challenges such as structural hazards and data hazards will be identified and discussed.